[top]Introduction to Benzodiazepines

 Alcohol and barbiturates are other drugs that interact with and bind to GABA receptors.
 Benzodiazepines show many of the same effects as alcohol and barbiturates.
 Benzodiazepines may also show cross tolerance with alcohol and barbiturates.
 Combining benzodiazepines with alcohol and/or barbiturates is very dangerous due to the potential for respiratory depression and coma leading to death.

 When they're taken orally, they are absorbed through the gastrointestinal tract.
 When taken orally, they go through the liver before exerting action on the rest of the body.
 Benzodiazepines are extensively metabolized by the enzymes in the liver known as the Cytochrome P450 enzymes.
 These enzymes are involved in the first-pass metabolism of many drugs.
-When benzodiazepines (and other drugs) are taken orally approximately 50% undergoes first-pass metabolism.
-This metabolism deactivates the drug and lessens it's effect.
+When benzodiazepines (and other drugs) are taken orally approximately 50% undergoes first pass metabolism.
+This metabolism deactivates the drug and lessens the effect.

 * Smoking (The Smoking Benzodiazepines Thread)